Aaront028/vivada/README.md

 # Angular Environment Setup

-In Angular, switching branches can cause environment files to disappear, leading to setup hassles and potential accidental commits.
+Switching branches can cause environment files to disappear, leading to setup hassles and potential accidental commits.
 To address this, a script has been crafted for your convenience.
 It automatically relocates your environment folders to match the active branch, ensuring safety from unintentional commits, thanks to entries in the gitignore file.

 # Set Up the Automatic Switching
 1. **Copy the Hook Script:** Copy the post-checkout hook script into your project.
 The script is located at .githooks/post-checkout in the root of your project.